Cooper Testifies at Middle Tennessee TennCare Block Grant Hearing

 Tennessee should be granted a waiver, but for some modification of former Gov. Haslam’s “Insure Tennessee” waiver request, and not this dangerous proposal.
 Our state should not be part of this radical Trump-inspired plan to further damage the health of Tennesseans and close more of our hospitals.

 Our state should focus on getting everyone in Tennessee health insurance coverage instead of unleashing managed care organizations to squeeze savings from the poor.
 At the very least, CMS should deny the worst parts of the waiver request and should force Tennessee to go back to the drawing board.

-Tennessee would be wisest to do what Seema Verma did when Mike Pence was governor of Indiana: simply expand Medicaid.
+Tennessee would be wisest to do what the head of CMS, Seema Verma, did when Mike Pence was governor of Indiana: simply expand Medicaid.
 Our hospitals are closing, families are going bankrupt from medical expenses and people are dying.
 This is not the time for more state government experiments.
-It is not too late to get Tennessee back on the path to better health and stronger hospitals.
+It is not too late to get Tennessee back on Indiana’s (and 35 other states) path to better health and stronger hospitals.